Skip to main content

 There are three types of RU data reports available via Analytics > Reports based on captured RU data.

-Users may select the "Type of Data" they would like to see:
+Select the "Type of Data" you want to see:

 • Minimum: Report uses data minimums